Polio: Two out of three strains 'eradicated' | DW | 24.10.2019

 The Robert Koch Institute warned Thursday Germany is lagging behind in the fight against the life-threatening disease, saying too few children in the country are being vaccinated against polio.

-A spokesperson for UNICEF, the United Nations agency for the well-being of children, warned that Germany has developed a false sense of security around the virus.
+A spokesperson for UNICEF, the United Nations agency for the well-being of children, warned that Germany has developed a false sense of security about the virus.

 "Countries must strengthen routine immunization to protect communities, ramp up routine surveillance so that we are able to detect even the slightest risk of polio re-emerging," said Moeti in a statement.